 Travel Assistance for Faculty Leading International Field Courses Abroad

-In collaboration with the Spring Summer Incentive Initative, coordinated by the Office of the Vice-Provost, Teaching and Learning, Brock International provides administrative and financial support to faculty who are developing field course abroad opportunities for Brock students.
-Financial support is in the form of travel assistance, scalable to enrollment, and is available for new international course offerings in the Spring and Summer terms.
+In collaboration with the Office of the Vice-Provost, Teaching and Learning, in support of the Institutional Teaching and Learning Plan, and Brock's internationalization priority, Brock International Services provides administrative and financial support to faculty who are developing field course abroad opportunities for Brock students.
+Financial support may be available* in the form of travel assistance, scalable to enrollment, for new international course offerings.

-Please contact Sheila Young, Director, Brock International, at extension 4404 for more information.
+Please contact Sheila Young, Director, Brock International Services, at extension 4404 for more information.